arq5x/bedtools-protocols/bedtools.md

 AP1d: Find features that DO NOT overlap
 --------------------------------------------
-Often we want to identify those features in our A file that **do not** overlap features in the B file.
+Often we want to identify those features in our "A" file that **do not** overlap features in the B file.
 The `-v` option is your friend in this case.

 ~~~~ {#mycode .bash}
     bedtools intersect -a cpg.bed -b exons.bed -v \